Study Abroad with us

 Credit study to your home degree

-There are extensive paper options available within Science & Engineering at Waikato.
+There are extensive paper options available within Science at Waikato.
 When you make your selection, our course advisors will ensure that your choices meet the requirements of your degree, before you leave home.

 Featured Paper: ERTH321 – VolcanologyVolcanism is the fundamental geological process shaping our planet, one that provides abundant resources for society while also posing significant hazards.
 Join experts in their field, Dr Adrian Pittari and Dr Shaun Barker for this paper which includes a two-day field trip to Taupo and Tongariro, including the Tongariro Crossing, to examine some world-class volcanoes and volcanic deposits.